signalsciences/terraform-provider-sigsci/docs/resources/site_alert.md

  - `threshold` - The number of occurrences of the tag in the interval needed to trigger the alert.
  - `action` -  A flag that describes what happens when the alert is triggered. 'info' creates an incident in the dashboard. 'flagged' creates an incident and blocks traffic for 24 hours.
  - `skip_notifications` -  A boolean flag to send notifications
+ - `enabled`: A flag that describes whether the site alert should be enabled after its creation or not.

 ### Import
 You can import corp lists with the generic site import formula